The Pacific Northwest, with its diverse landscapes and captivating scenery, has served as a backdrop for some of our favourite classics.

 Mount Hood, Oregon, Pacific Northwest

-This 2014 film, starring Reese Witherspoon, features a 1100-mile solo hike across the Pacific Crest Trail.
-In this film we see the main character cross ‘The Bridge of the Gods’ in The Cascade Locks, connecting Washington and Oregon.
-This famous bridge once stood as a natural land bridge, but was rebuilt in 1926.
+This 2014 film, starring Reese Witherspoon, features an 1100-mile solo hike across the Pacific Crest Trail.
+In this film, we see the main character cross ‘The Bridge of the Gods’ in The Cascade Locks, connecting Washington and Oregon.
+This famous bridge once stood as a natural land bridge but was rebuilt in 1926.

-Crater Lake National Park features as another of our Movie locations in the Pacific Northwest and is another iconic backdrop that you can see in the film.
+Crater Lake National Park is another one of our movie locations in the Pacific Northwest and is another iconic backdrop you can see in the film.

 Where is Crater Lake?
-You will find Crater Lake in the southwestern part of Oregon, specifically in the Cascade Mountains.
+Crater Lake is in southwestern Oregon, specifically in the Cascade Mountains.
 Crater Lake is a 4-hour drive from Sacramento and 6.5 hours from San Francisco.

 What to do at Crater Lake?
 Skiers flock here to test their skills on the three-day loop around the Lake’s rim, but the slopes aren’t just fit for the pros.
 Take a ranger-led snowshoe trek beneath the sunny snow, or wrap up before a roaring fire with hot chocolate in the park lodge.
 As the ski season ends and the park warms up, it will reveal the clearest Lake in the world.
 With clear water and even clearer skies, you may be in for a night under the starry skies as you road trip through Oregon!